pchiorean/Indentz/docs/README.md

 #### **`ClipUndo`** <small>⌃Num\*</small>
 Releases one or several objects from their clipping frames (you can select any objects, it will only release the clipped ones).
 If nothing is selected, it will release all clipped objects.

+#### **`EAN`** <small>⌥F9</small>

+This script is inspired by [**EAN Barcode Generator**](https://github.com/smorodsky/ean-barcode-generator) by Konstantin Smorodsky, modified to embed the code in a selected rectangle: if we have a page object (ideally a rectangle) selected, the script embeds an EAN code in it, scaled to width.
+If nothing is selected, it puts it in a new document.

+Enter 8 or 13 digits for the code itself; if you have an add-on, add a hyphen and another 2 or 5 digits.

 #### **`LabelPage`**
 Adds a custom label on the current page slug, on the **info** layer (with Helvetica Regular 6 pt, **Registration** swatch):